fast-af/developer-portal-starter/developer-portal/fast-api-fastjs.md

 ## Use the Fast Checkout button - Programatic/Advanced Approach

-### Open Fast Checkout when the button is clicked

 Decide where you want the button to appear on your product page and add a container for it:

 ```html
 <fast-checkout-button></fast-checkout-button>
 ```

-When the button is clicked, use Fast.js to place an order for the item.
+When the button is clicked, use fast.js to place an order for the item.
 Make sure to include any product-specific options:

 ```jsx
 // If you have multiple fast-checkout-button elements on a single page, you'll want to use a more specific selector